Hey, Nolan, Charlie and Trevor, when you’re in the batter’s box, swing for the fences, baby!

 Home runs to help fund cancer research

-Every time a Colorado Rockies player bounces one off the Hit the Mitt sign in left field, UCHealth will donate $5,000 to The Leukemia & Lymphoma Society of the Rocky Mountain Region.
+During the 2019 season, every time a Colorado Rockies player bounces one off the Hit the Mitt sign in left field, UCHealth donates $5,000 to The Leukemia & Lymphoma Society of the Rocky Mountain Region.
 All money raised goes directly to funding research to find a cure for blood cancer, a way for home runs to save lives like Mike’s.

 “When I train horses, I try to relate to people to teach them how to get along with their horses, and I try to relate to what they do for a living.
 Baseball is a lot like life.
 There are several innings and if you steal a base, you’re taking an opportunity that you might not have.
 You might strike out, but you can be down in the game and hit a grand slam and win.’’